tudousponge/python-for-data-and-media-communication-gitbook/outline.md

 **Objective**:

 > * Understand correlation and causality.
-Can conduct visual \(explorative\) analysis of correlation
+Can conduct visual \(explorative\) analysis of correlation【learn probability theory in advance】
 > * Can interpret common statistic quantities
 > * Dimensionality reduction